wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 }
 ```

-The error message will be shown as an alert box to the user.
+The error message will be shown as a browser alert box to the user.

 ### Notes